esmero/archipelago-documentation/docs/search-within-collection.md

 ![Add Filter Criteria](images/AddFilterCriteria.png)

-At the top of the 'Configure filter criterion: Search: Fulltext search' form that opens, select the option to 'Expose this filter to visitors, to allow them to change it'.
+At the top of the 'Configure filter criterion: Search: Fulltext search' form that opens:

+- Select the option to 'Expose this filter to visitors, to allow them to change it'.

-On the form below, adust the following configuration options:
+On the lower section of the form, adust the configuration options as follows:

 - Remove any text from 'Label' or 'Description
 - Operator: select/check 'Contains all of these words'